synestematic/bestia/README.md

-## dependencies
-Installing bestia does not require you to install any external dependencies.

 ## api reference

 The highlight of this library is the output module and more specifically the _echo()_ function along with the *FString()* and _Row()_ classes.
 Let's have a quick look at how these work: